artemisac/artemis-packet-api/README.md

 # License
 All rights reserved - Ghast Holdings LLC

-Any use of this code for non-educational and testing purposes is stricly prohibited.
-For commercial licenses of this code, contact us on discord (Ghast#0001)
+For any support concern, open an issue.
+If you'd like to see more fancy stuff, contact me on discord @ Ghast#0001